Cheap LED Lights For Your Boat (Courtesy of Ikea).

-Our boat looked like a covered wagon, the most ridiculously high (7' 1" headroom) canvas I have ever seen and useless for cruising.
-We needed a place to mount radar (and reduce windage) so we decided to build a hardtop and reduce the height to 6' 4".
+Our boat looked like a covered wagon, the most ridiculously high (7' 2" headroom) canvas I have ever seen and useless for cruising.
+We needed a place to mount radar (and reduce windage) so we decided to build a hardtop and reduce the height to 6' 4" and we'd need some lights under the new hardtop.

 So we built an aluminum frame and stuck it on.
 With winter coming on we shrink wrapped the boat and laminated a hardtop on the dock over the winter , honest we did !